luanreis164/luanreis164/README.md

 # Welcome!
 ## My name is Luan Reis.
-- :computer: Java developer.
+- :computer: Java developer - Backend.

-- 🌱 I’m currently learning Java/Spring and others frameworks/programming languages.
+- 🌱 I’m currently improving knowledge in Java/Spring in backend and some frontend frameworks like Angular/Ionic/ReactJs.
 - ⚡ Fun facts: Big lover of anime :tv:,guitar:guitar:,mangas:books:,Tech :shipit:, and another lot of things.

 ---------------------------------